Letters from Eric Roland Cotterill to his Mother, 1915 - Part 2

 flank when the enemy pressed hotly

-It was cold you bet out on the desert but
+It was cold you bet out on the desert, but

 battle we all enjoyed ourselves.

-Everywhere we could her the sentries
+Everywhere we could here the sentries

 challenging & the various replies.

-After a long wait, just about 3 hrs
+After a long wait, just about 3 a.m.

 one of our patrols brought in the news

-battalion was approaching.
-It was here
+battalions was approaching.
+It was true

 enough & when there was enough light to